pemcg/manageiq-automation-howto-guide/chapter8/evm_and_the_workspace.md

 When we ran our first example script, _HelloWorld_ (from Simulation), we specified an entry point of /System/Process/Request, and our Request was to an Instance called _Call\_Instance_.
 We passsed to this the Namespace, Class and Instance that we wanted it to run (via a Relationship).

-This would have resulted in an object hierarchy (when viewed from the _hello\_world_ method) as follows...
+This would have resulted in an object hierarchy (when viewed from the _hello\_world_ method) as follows:

 ```
      --- object hierarchy ---